 In China real estate sales increased 45.3% to 1 trillion yuan ($146 billion) in the first five months of 2009 from a year earlier and property investment growth rose to 6.8%, according to figures from the National Bureau of Statistics.

-Some banks are already taking measures to prevent an overheating in lending for second home buyers.
+Some banks are already taking measures to prevent an overheating of the Asian property market lending for second home buyers.
 They have introduced a 40% down payment rule after property prices started surging.
 Some brokers reported increases of 20% in the last three months alone.

 Wu Xiaoling, the former vice governor of the People’s Bank of China has warned that there is a danger that property assets will bubble as bank lending flows into the sector.

 In Vietnam officials said they are examining measures to prevent a real estate bubble from inflating the way it did in 2007.
 They want to discourage speculators from artificially raising property prices.

 ‘We will focus on monitoring secondary investors, especially in the high-grade housing market, because speculation by them could be a decisive factor in prompting a market collapse,’ said Nguyen Manh Ha, head of the Ministry of Construction’s Department of Housing and Real Estate Market Management.